stormearthandlava/stormearthandlava.github.io/guide/general/faq.md

 > Q: "What talents should I use in Antorus?"

 See the Antorus guide under the Raids section of the guide.

+> Q: "What Pots/Food/Flasks should I use?"

+See the Consumables section of the guide.

+> Q: "How many targets should I cast {{ site.data.spell.fs }} on?

+Because of the new cooldown, it is best to only {{ site.data.spell.fs }} a maximum of two targets.

+> Q: "Does {{ site.data.spell.eq }} stack?

+Yes, {{ site.data.spell.eq }} stacks and has no stack limit.